Alternaria leaf spot: Disease cycle

 A. brassicae and A. brassicicola produce asexual conidia via conidiophores.
 At optimum temperatures (20-30 C), the average time of sporulation is 13 hours.
 Conidia are dispersed via water and wind after sporulation.
 Once they come into contact with a leaf surface under optimal environmental conditions, germination can begin.
 Germination of conidia occurs most efficiently when temperatures are higher, with germination time increasing as temperature decreases.
 Germination occurs most quickly at temperatures between 21 and 28 C. The presence of moisture as water or a high relative humidity (at least 95%) is required for germination.
 After germination, the pathogen begins to infect the host via penetration of the leaf surface using an appressorium and infection peg.
 Leaf cells are infected, and the symptomatic lesions begin to appear, with conidia-producing conidiophores being produced from mature lesions.
 Further dispersal of conidia by water or wind occurs from these new conidiophores.
-This dispersal can be local from one leaf to an adjacent leaf, or it can be long distance from plant to plant.'The spores can be blown in the wind for distances up to 1.1 miles.'A. brassicae and A. brassicicola survive in the form of microsclerotia and chlamydospores which appear after infected leaves have partially decayed.
+This dispersal can be local from one leaf to an adjacent leaf, or it can be long distance from plant to plant.'The spores can be blown in the wind for distances up to 1.1 miles.A. brassicae and A. brassicicola survive in the form of microsclerotia and chlamydospores which appear after infected leaves have partially decayed.
 Both of these survival structures develop best at low temperature (3 C) and they have been found to be resistant to desiccation and freezing.
 Conidiophores eventually develop from the microsclerotia and chlamydospores, allowing for the production of conidia again and the cycle to repeat.

+Management

-Management A. brassicae and A. brassicicola can be chemically controlled by applying fungicides as foliar sprays.
+A. brassicae and A. brassicicola can be chemically controlled by applying fungicides as foliar sprays.
 These fungicides include iprodione and chlorothalonil.
 It is recommended to practice crop rotation with non-cruciferous crops.
 This creates periods of time when no active pathogen is present in the area due to lack of a host.
 If there are no pathogens present, they cannot produce microsclerotia and chlamydospores that would eventually be input into the surrounding area via plant debris, reducing chances of future infection.
 It is also recommended to irrigate in the morning when leaves can dry quickly, and to orient rows according to the wind.
 Morning irrigation promotes shorter periods of leaf wetness, disrupting the pathogens’ germination and infection.
 Orientation of rows disrupts dispersal of conidia via wind by reducing contact.
 Application of straw mulch can reduce disease incidence by acting as a barrier against soil-borne inoculum, disrupting dispersal of conidia from conidiophores developed from microsclerotia and chlamydospores.
 Maintaining control of cruciferous weeds is another important management practice, as this removes potential hosts for the pathogen that can aid in the spread of the disease.